SandyVR46/diceLuck/README.md

 # diceluck
-Checking which of the two players win using dice.
+Refresh the page to check which of the two players win using dice.